Kongduino/RUI3_LoRa_Kitchen_Sink/README.md

 ⁉️ HPa data seems off by quite a bit, at least on my rak1906...
 * `/msl xyzt`: sets the MSL to a new value.
 Useful for the next command.
 * `/alt`: calculates the altitude from the current pressure and MSL.
 If both 1902 and 1906 are present, it will do it twice.
+* `/set yyyy-mm-dd hh:mn:ss` sets the date and time if you have a DS3231M RTC.
+* `/rtc` displays the date and time if you have a DS3231M RTC.

 Yes, the sketch recognizes the sensors on its own.